TRAPEZ.Public: Information

 What are the requirements for care leave and care leave allowance and how can I apply for them?

 (Part-time) care leave must be agreed with the employer.
-Since January 1, 2020, there has been a legal entitlement for four weeks.
+Since January 1, 2020, there has been a legal entitlement for up to four weeks.
 During caregiver leave, you can apply for caregiver leave benefits.
-You can find all the relevant information in German at the Social Ministry Service: Pflegekarenz und -teilzeit.
+You can find all the relevant information in German at the Social Ministry Service: Care leave and part-time work.

 How does pension insurance for family caregivers work?

 While you are receiving caregiver leave benefits, you are automatically covered by pension insurance.
 If you have to reduce your gainful employment for a longer period or give it up completely due to caregiving, you can apply for voluntary self-insurance or voluntary continued insurance for caregiving relatives.
-For more information in German, visit the Pension Insurance for Family Caregivers website online.
+For more information in German, visit Pension Insurance for Family Caregivers.

 How does the supplementary insurance in the statutory pension insurance work?